Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

                   new SimpleTextElementBuilder(), // the TextElementBuilder implementation
-                  "IrrelevantTitleNomenclature",// the name of the irrelevant titles nomenclature "IrrelevantTitle"// message created when the title belongs to the blacklist );
+                  "IrrelevantTitleNomenclature",// the name of the irrelevant titles nomenclature "IrrelevantTitle"// message created when the title belongs to the blacklist )
+        );
     }

 }
 ```
 To make this test work, an entry named "IrrelevantTitleNomenclature" has to exist in the NOMECLATURE table of the database.
-Please refer to the "create Nomenclature and populate it" section for more details.
+Please refer to the "Create a nomenclature and populate it" section for more details.

 ##More About Selection